Retirement: How do people know that they are truly ready for this big life change?

 Have you neglected to factor into your planning a realistic idea of how to fund the inevitable “surprises” that pop up?
-You’ll need an ample financial buffer to, for example, replace your car, re-roof the house or keep up with escalating property taxes in retirement.
+For example, you’ll need an ample financial buffer to replace your car, re-roof the house or keep up with escalating property taxes in retirement.

 Retirees are sometimes surprised that, even with Medicare, they’re required to pay substantial out-of-pocket bills for prescriptions and medical, dental and vision care.
 Inflation’s another surprise: It’s low right now, but it’s not zero.
 This, too, will take a bite from a fixed income.